itsmeludo/PhylOligo/README.md

 Regroup contigs by compositional similarity: hierarchical DBSCAN and MDS display with t-SNE
 -------------------------------------------------------------------------------------------

+* Load the distance matrix produced by PhylOligo.
+* Clusterize the sequences
+* Export cluster-specific fasta files:
+  * To inspect their potential origin for example with blast or GOHTAM Ménigaud /et al./ 2012
+  * To use as learning material in ContaLocate

 ```bash
 phyloselect.py -i genome.JSD.mat -t -m hdbscan --noX -o genome_conta